bio-hpc/ASGARD/README.md

 **2. TARGET_QUERY**: for Protein-Ligand Complex MD simulations
   - Same as above (also calculated for the ligand), and Protein-Ligand Interactions analyses: <br />
      - MM-PBSA, interaction energy values, number HBonds during simulation and interactions between ligand and protein in last frame  <br />
+**3. TARGET_QUERY_NO_HB**: for Protein-Ligand Complex MD simulations
+  - Skip Hydrogen bonds analysis for a faster analysis

 ### Needed packages
 1. **Singularity**>=3.6.0